phretaddin/schemapack/README.md

 }
 ```

-In this example, the size of payload is only **19 bytes**.
-Using `JSON.stringify` instead causes the payload to be **109 bytes**.
+In this example, the size of payload is only **13 bytes**.
+Using `JSON.stringify` instead causes the payload to be **100 bytes**.

-If you can't emit messages and can only send array buffers by themselves, add something like `__message: "uint8"` to the start of all your schemas/objects.
+If you can't emit message strings and can only send array buffers by themselves, add something like `__message: "uint8"` to the start of all your schemas/objects.
 On the receiver you can just read the first byte of the buffer to determine what message it is.

 ## Motivation